DoneEx VbaCompiler for Excel

-- It is impossible to research or trace the VBA code after compilation because it has been moved to the Windows DLL.
+- It is impossible to find or trace the VBA code after compilation because it has been moved to the Windows DLL.

-- The original MS Excel workbook or add-in file extension is left the same as before compilation.
+- The original MS Excel workbook or add-in file extension is left the same as it was before compilation.

-- VBA Compiler works with the copy of original file, and keeps the original file unchanged.
+- VBA Compiler works with the copy of the original file, and keeps the original file unchanged.

-- VBA code conversion during compilation happens in automatic mode and doesn’t require any participation in process.
+- VBA code conversion during compilation happens automatically, which means it doesn’t require any of your participation in the process.

 How the VBA Compiler works

 The DoneEx VbaCompiler transforms source VBA code into C-code and, in the final stage, the C-language code is compiled into a native Windows DLL file.

 During compilation, the transformation of the source VBA code goes through several stages:

 Stage 1.
 VbaCompiler parses and analyses the source VBA code.